Tashaun33/Enigma-Excursions/README.md

 After cleaning, the data was stored and managed as follows:

 Storage Format:
-The dataset was saved in both .csv and .parquet formats for compatibility and efficiency.
+The dataset was saved in .csv formats for compatibility and efficiency.

 Version Control:
 Different versions of the dataset (raw, cleaned, and preprocessed) were stored separately to maintain a transparent data lineage.